 Claire’s death left her family and friends devastated and both Samaritans and the general public in shock.
-Claire had been running for Samaritans as her mum, Cilla, has been a volunteer for the last 24 years, latterly with the Banbury branch.
-This was not her first challenge, earlier this year she had climbed Mount Kilimanjaro and had completed the London marathon in 2010.
+Claire had been running for Samaritans, inspired by her mum, Cilla, who has been a volunteer for over 24 years.

-The support from the public following Claire’s death was in short, amazing and humbling, and gave her family great support during those difficult days, weeks and months that followed.
-But with the remarkable strength of her family, Claire’s amazing legacy has begun to take shape …
+The support from the public following Claire’s death was amazing and humbling, and gave her family great support during the difficult days, weeks and months that followed.

 She would have been excited to know that so much money had been raised, and we have worked so hard to make sure that it is being used the way Claire would have wanted.

 Thank you to everyone who donated, no amount of money can ever bring Claire back but we can hopefully make a real difference and leave a lasting legacy for my beautiful daughter.

 Claire’s family have set up a charity in her memory, The Squires Effect, to carry on her passion for fundraising.